Change: Waterless toilet

 The Water Lab toilet prototype is a stand-alone dry toilet.
 It has a polymer membrane inside its storage container that dries out the excreta and vaporizes the liquid so that waste volumes are reduced.
 No energy input, external storage, or water input is necessary.
 The toilet is targeted towards refugee camps in the first phase, but commercialization of the product to households and construction sites is planned for the future.

 Global but with a first focus on refugee camps and crises in the Middle East and North African countries and water scarce contexts without access to sewer systems.
+Pilot testing has been completed in Uganda.

 The Waterless Toilet is currently a prototype but Water Labs plans to sell the product to NGOs and governmental agencies that will implement the product in emergency settings.
 They aim to provide waste management companies with toilets for their sanitation services.
 Water Labs intends to sell directly to end users as well.